San Joaquin Regional Transit District: BRT Express

 BRT Express is RTD's express bus service and uses uniquely branded, low-emission diesel–electric hybrid buses that arrive at their stops every 15 minutes during weekday peak hours and every 30 minutes on weeknights, weekends, and holidays.
-BRT Express passengers are required to have a valid, pre-paid RTD bus pass or ticket to ride.
-Fare vending machines, located at BRT Express stops and the Downtown Transit Center (DTC), are available for passengers to purchase single ride, day, and 31-day passes.
-BRT Express uses the same fare structure and passes as RTD’s regular fixed routes and passes issued by the Fare Vending Machines can be used on any of RTD's regular fixed routes.
+BRT Express passengers are required to have a valid RTD bus pass or ticket to ride.
+Fare vending machines, located at BRT Express stops and the Downtown Transit Center (DTC), are available for passengers to purchase single ride and all-day passes.
+BRT Express uses the same fare structure and passes as RTD’s regular fixed routes and passes issued by the Fare Vending Machines can be used on any of RTD's regular fixed routes that operates within the Stockton Metropolitan Area (SMA).

 The Downtown Transit Center (DTC)

 Completed December 2006, the DTC at 421 E. Weber St. has three off-street bus lanes, two passenger boarding platforms, and a two-story building.
 Nearly all RTD routes connect at the DTC, which has 20 sheltered, off-street bus stops as well as additional street side stops on the north and south sides.
 The DTC building incorporates the façades of three historic buildings (Hart & Thrift, Bower, and Delta) on its front elevation.
 The first floor of the DTC has a waiting area, public restrooms, and a customer service center where riders can get maps and schedules, purchase fares, and make customer comments.
 RTD leases 2100 sqft of retail space for a restaurant on the east end, and a police satellite station provides the DTC with two RTD-contracted police officers.
 A boardroom available for public meetings occupies the west end of the first floor and RTD administrative offices occupy the rest of the building.
-As of April 2, 2018, in partnership with RTD, Greyhound now uses the DTC as its Stockton, California stop.

 On average, 6,000 people use the DTC each weekday.

 All Electric Fleet arriving 2025

 In 2018 RTD introduced their first all-electric bus route.
 RTD plans to have a fleet of all electric buses by 2025.
-The current fleet of all-electric buses as of today, are manufactured by Proterra Inc.
+The current fleet of all-electric buses as of today, are manufactured by Proterra Inc and Gillig.
+RTD will be receiving a hydrogen fuel bus from NFI Group in 2024 that they will be testing.